Neutrino meets ultralight dark matter: $\boldsymbol{0\nu\beta\beta}$ decay and cosmology: Introduction

-The large occupation number of local ultralight DM, namely $N=n^{}_{\phi} \lambda^3 \approx 6 \times 10^{36}\, (10^{-10}~{\rm eV}/m^{}_{\phi})^4$ within the cube of Compton wavelength, guarantees the classical-field description as an excellent approximation to the more fundamental quantum field.
+The large occupation number (i.e., $N=n^{}_{\phi} \lambda^3 \approx 6 \times 10^{36} (10^{-10}{\rm eV}/m_{\phi})^4$) of local ultralight DM within the cube of Compton wavelength, guarantees the classical-field description as an excellent approximation to the more fundamental quantum field.
 The formation of the classical field in our local galaxy will generate a time-varying effective Majorana mass $m^{}_{\nu, {\rm eff}} = g\phi$ to neutrinos, which is very similar to the Higgs mechanism.
 At the particle level, the $0\nu\beta\beta$ decays induced by ultralight DM are shown as diagrams in Fig.~\ref{fig:Feyn}.
 The illustrated leading-order contribution is accurate enough since the coupling of our concern is set to be extremely small.
-The emission process has been discussed before in the context of Majoron model~\cite{Blum:2018ljv,Brune:2018sab,Cepedello:2018zvr}.
+If the ultralight DM is a vector, we will need an additional Majorana neutrino mass insertion, such that the final amplitude will be proportional to $gV^{}_{\mu} \cdot m^{}_{\nu}/Q$ instead of $g\phi$ for the scalar case, where $Q$ is the typical momentum transfer of $0\nu\beta\beta$ decays.
+The emission process has been discussed before in the context of Majoron model~\cite{Burgess:1992dt,Burgess:1993xh,Blum:2018ljv,Brune:2018sab,Cepedello:2018zvr}.
 However, different from the ``spontaneous'' Majoron emission process, in our case both the absorption and emission of scalars benefit from the large occupation number of ultralight DM, which gives rise to a dramatic stimulation enhancement.
+In fact, the enhancement makes the coupling as small as $10^{-23}$ to be relevant as we will see later, while for the stochastic Majoron emission process this coupling leads to negligible decay rate.
+Moreover, the energy difference of the absorption and emission processes is as tiny as the DM mass.
+This is negligible compared to the energy resolution of electrons from $0\nu\beta\beta$ decays, and hence the absorption and emission processes should be added coherently.
+We will find in later discussions that this is equivalent to treating the ultralight scalar DM as a classical field.

 In the rest of the work, we first describe how the coupled system of ultralight DM and neutrinos evolves in the early Universe in Sec.~\ref{sec:cosmo}.
 Based on the robust cosmic microwave background (CMB) observations, we confine the allowed parameter space of the mass and coupling of ultralight DM.
 In Sec.~\ref{sec:0NuBB}, we explore the possible impacts on $0\nu\beta\beta$ decays.
 Conclusions are presented in Sec. \ref{sec:conclusion}.